English

 Mrs C Gwynne - B.A.(Hons)., P.G.C.E /Head of Department /Subject Teacher

-Mrs CL Patton - B.A.(Hons)., P.G.C.E /Assistant Head of Senco /Subject Teacher
+Mrs CL Patton - B.A.(Hons)., P.G.C.E /Assistant Senco /Subject Teacher

 Mrs C Johnston – B.A(Hons)., P.G.C.E, M.Ed /Subject Teacher